Cityplace Tower (Dallas)

-The Cityplace Tower is a 42-story building located at 2711 North Haskell Avenue at North Central Expressway (US 75) in the Cityplace district of Uptown Dallas, Texas (USA).
+The Cityplace Tower (also previously known as the Tower at Cityplace) is a 42-story building located at 2711 North Haskell Avenue, at North Central Expressway (US 75), in the Cityplace district of Uptown Dallas, Texas (USA).
 The building is 560 ft tall and has 1400000 sqft of office space.
 It is also the tallest building in Dallas outside of Downtown.

 History

 The building was designed by Cossutta & Associates (Araldo Cossutta, principal) of New York to be the corporate headquarters for Southland Corporation (now 7-Eleven).
 Formerly named CityPlace East, it was conceived as the first phase of the 135 acre Cityplace development.
 A twin tower (CityPlace West), later canceled, was planned across North Central Expressway with a skybridge connection over the highway.
 Several mid-rise buildings were also planned around the base of both towers.
-Construction began in December 1984 and the tower opened in 1988 after one year of delays.
+Construction began in December 1984, and the tower opened in 1988 after one year of delays.
 During this time and as a result of Southland's buyout in 1987, the need for headquarters space was reduced by 50%, leaving the lower 19 floors vacant.
 Because of the building's unique floorplate (Design), converting the space to speculative office space was a challenge.
 Despite opening during the Savings and Loan crisis and resulting real estate crash in Dallas, the building was eventually filled.
 Cityplace East was renamed Cityplace Tower and was the last major skyscraper built in Dallas during the 1980s.

-Although neighborhood blocks were demolished in the mid-80's to make way future phases of Cityplace, additional plans were put on hold.
+Although neighborhood blocks were demolished in the mid-80's to make way for future phases of Cityplace, additional plans were put on hold.
 In 1989, Southland sold land on the west side of North Central Expressway (including the CityPlace West site).
-Today this area is home to the West Village development.
+Today, this area is home to the West Village development.
 Enough Brazilian red granite was ordered and cut for the twin tower and office buildings; it remains for sale in a south Dallas County storage yard.

-In 2000, DART's Cityplace Station, after years of planning, opened beneath North Central Expressway with entrances on both sides of the highway, the east side being in the bottom of the tower, the west in an aluminum and glass hut above the elevator shaft to the station's upper level under the expressway.
+In 2000, DART's Cityplace Station, after years of planning, opened beneath North Central Expressway with entrances on both sides of the highway, the east side being at the bottom of the tower, the west in an aluminum and glass hut above the elevator shaft to the station's upper level under the expressway.

 7-Eleven moved to One Arts Plaza in 2007, leaving half of the building vacant.
-Ashkenazy & Agus Ventures bought the property for $125 million and spent $7 million in upgrades.
+Ashkenazy & Agus Ventures bought the property for $125 million and spent $7 million on upgrades.
 There were plans to turn the top of the tower into luxury apartments, but an influx of new office tenants changed this plan.
 The building was renamed Tower at Cityplace.
-In 2008 UCR Urban proposed new retail development on the ground sites previously reserved for mid rise office towers.
+In 2008, UCR Urban proposed new retail development on the ground sites previously reserved for mid rise office towers.